YOUR SUBJECT IS BUT A PORTAL TO THE LEARNER

 Giving Tony this little bit of freedom to do helpful things, rather than scolding, seemed to have a positive effect on his behavior.
 I was probably the first teacher not to send him to the corner or punish him in some way.
 And if this was kindergarten, I shuddered to imagine what Tony could have been like by the time he got to high school.

-Before this, I had been tempted to send a note home about his behavior or send him to the office but with the new information I now realized that if I did that, it would have really caused Tony more problems at home.
+Before this, I had been tempted to send a note home about his behavior or send him to the office but with the new information I now realized that if I did that, it most likely would have cause Tony more problems at home with his father.
 The abusive cycle would have escalated for him.

 The scary thing is that Tony is not alone.
 There are probably thousands or hundreds of thousands of children that undergo every kind of hardship, humiliation and abuse at home.
 This has to be frightening and can result in lots of rage.
 The child’s mind is so wrapped up in this that they cannot think, act, or react normally and often fail in their studies.